TG9541/stm8ef/README.md

 # STM8S eForth (stm8ef)

-This is a heavily refactored port of Dr. C.H.
-Ting's eForth for the *STM8S Discovery* to STM8S *Value Line* µCs boards and the [SDCC toolchain](http://sdcc.sourceforge.net/).
-Mixing C, Forth, and assembler is possible.
+This is an extended and refactored version of [Dr. C.H.
+Ting's eForth for the *STM8S Discovery*](http://www.forth.org/svfig/kk/07-2010.html) that turns STM8S *Value Line* µCs boards into an interactive Forth development environment.
+The [SDCC toolchain](http://sdcc.sourceforge.net/) is used for building the eForth core, which makes mixing Forth, assembly, and C possible.

-The binary of the core interactive Forth system uses below 4400 bytes, including the overhead from SDCC, like C startup code, and interrupt tables.
-The binary size with a rich feature feature set, including *Compile to Flash*, *Background Task*, and *CREATE-DOES>* is below 5000 bytes!
+The binary of an interactive eForth system uses below 4400 bytes, including the overhead from SDCC (C startup code and interrupt table).
+With a rich feature feature set (*Compile to Flash*, *Background Task*, and *CREATE-DOES>*) the binary size is below 5000 bytes.

 Please refer to the [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) for more information!

 ## Overview

-New features:
+Features:

-* compile Forth to Non Volatile Memory (Flash IAP)
+* compile Forth to NVM (Non Volatile Memory with Flash IAP)
+* autostart feature for embedded applications
-* preemotive background tasks for concurrent `INPUT-PROCESS-OUTPUT` processing with a fixed cycle time (5ms using TIM2)
+* preemptive background tasks, e.g. for `INPUT-PROCESS-OUTPUT` proces with fixed cycle time (default 5ms)
 * *CREATE-DOES>* pattern
 * configurable vocabulary subsets for binary size reduction
 * Extended vocabulary: